easy-djs/easy-djs/docs/getting-started/basic-code.md

 });

 Bot.setStatus({type: "watching", text: "YouTube"});

+Bot.initiate(); // Makes the bot start waiting for commands Bot.sendCommands(); //Send Slash commands to discord *must be after all of the Bot.commands.create.slash() functions*
 ```

-This is the code for help, kick, ban and avatar cmds avatar is av
+This is the code for help, kick, ban and avatar commands avatar is av